Transfer Student Advising

 Depending on your situation, additional seats may be available to you as a new transfer student.
-Sometimes classes that you want are full, but it's very rare that we can't get you into classes that you need.
-Your advisor will help plan out all required coursework, paying attention to prerequisites and recommended course progressions.
+It's unlikely you would not be able to enroll in classes that you need.
+Your CCAP advisor will help you plan out all required coursework, paying attention to prerequisites and recommended course progressions.
 In most cases, you will be contacted ahead of time if an especially challenging issue arises in preparation for the appointment.

-There are no formal waiting lists for courses at Fisher.
-Negative numbers of seats remaining usually mean seats are reserved for new students or that students in unique situations have been permitted by the instructor and department chair to enroll in a closed course.
+If a class has a waitlist, the availability of a waitlist will be indicated when registering.
+Negative numbers of seats remaining usually indicate that seats are reserved for new students or that students in unique situations have been permitted by the instructor and department chair to enroll in a closed course.

 Yes.
 An understanding of your Transfer Credit Evaluation, your Tentative Long Range Plan, and access to Fish 'R' Net are all you need to revise your schedule.
 We do recommend checking in with your advisor prior to making changes.

-Your initial registration appointment will be with an academic counselor specially trained to work with transfer students.
+Your initial registration appointment will be with a CCAP advisor specially trained to work with transfer students.
 You will be assigned a faculty advisor from your academic department at this appointment.
 While you need to meet with this faculty academic advisor to schedule future semesters, you should introduce yourself to them early in the semester.

-You must complete at least 60 credit hours at Fisher to be eligible for academic honors.
+Yes, however, you must complete at least 60 credit hours at Fisher to be eligible for academic honors.
+This may mean not transferring all the courses you are eligible for to meet this requirement.
+Please talk to a CCAP advisor about your eligibility.
 Details are available in the Undergraduate Catalog.